 Finding accommodation in Denver is one of the major challenges facing new arrivals in the city.
-With the growth of new job opportunities in Denver, the city has become a popular destination for both people from abroad and those from elsewhere in the USA.
+With increased job opportunities in Denver, the city has become a popular destination for both people from abroad and those from elsewhere in the US.

-Due to this increase in new arrivals, the demand for property has risen and although there is lots of new housing being built in Denver, supply is unable to keep up with the ever-increasing demand.
-As a result, both property prices and rental rates are progressively increasing.
+Due to this increase in new arrivals, the demand for property has risen and although there is lots of new housing being developed in Denver, supply is unable to keep up with the ever-increasing demand.
+As a result, both property prices and rental rates are on the rise.

-Despite this trend, however, expats will still find that both the cost of accommodation and the general cost of living in Denver is far lower than in many major US cities such as New York, San Francisco, Boston and Chicago.
+That said, newcomers will be pleased to know that both the cost of accommodation and the general cost of living in Denver are far lower than in many major US cities such as New York, San Francisco, Boston and Chicago.

 Types of accommodation in Denver